criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/CreativeApi.md

-Get the list of self-services Coupons (50 by default, to get a different number of Coupons, you can use the offset and limit parameters in the query string) for a given advertiser
+Get the list of self-services Coupons for a given advertiser

 ### Example